Gambling Addiction Treatment Blog

 8. They Express Guilt or Remorse After Gambling

 If your loved one has expressed guilt or remorse after a gambling activity, but are still unable to quit, then this may be a sign that they have a problem, and they may even realize that they have a problem.
+Many of the gamblers I’ve worked with at Algamus share that same struggle.
+They know they’re in trouble, but the addiction has such a strong hold on them that guilt alone isn’t enough to stop.

 If you have seen any of these warning signs, it is important to seek professional advice.
 A common response when a person with gambling addiction is confronted is denial.
 Talk to other friends and family members to see if they’ve noticed any of these concerning behaviors.